-This reference book is transformative work based on textbook Chemistry; Reprint: 2022 published by the Maharashtra State Bureau of Textbook Production and Curriculum Research, Pune.
+This reference book is transformative work based on the latest Textbook of Std.
+XII Chemistry published by the Maharashtra State Bureau of Textbook Production and Curriculum Research, Pune.
 We the publishers are making this reference book which constitutes as fair use of textual contents which are transformed by adding and elaborating, with a view to simplify the same to enable the students to understand, memorize and reproduce the same in examinations.